LilTiger/Pac-Man/README.md

 # Pac-Man
 This is the project of playing pac man with a machine(one copy:)

-The actual running animation is under the demostration folder
+The actual running animation is under the demostration folder.